Cardinals vs. Pirates Player Props Betting Odds

-Bryan Reynolds and Nolan Arenado are among the players with prop bets available when the Pittsburgh Pirates and the St. Louis Cardinals meet at PNC Park on Tuesday (at 7:05 PM ET).
+Nolan Arenado and Bryan Reynolds are two of the top players with prop bets available when the St. Louis Cardinals and the Pittsburgh Pirates play at PNC Park on Wednesday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with BetMGM!